akquinet/vaangular/README.md

 - something to do with `sliderPos`
 - an implementation for `$connector.button_click()`

-In order to do that, there has to be a class `de.akquinet.engineering.vaadin.vaangular.demo.wetter.Wetter` extending `de.akquinet.engineering.vaadin.vaangular.angular.NgTemplate(Plus)`
+In order to do that, there has to be a class `de.akquinet.engineering.vaadin.vaangular.demo.weather.Weather` extending `de.akquinet.engineering.vaadin.vaangular.angular.NgTemplate(Plus)`

 When extending `NgTemplatePlus` (that comes with the [JavaScriptPlus for vaadin](https://github.com/akquinet/JavascriptPlusForvaadin) add-on), you can use deferred variable changes: No call to the server is made until some button click or other (non-deferred) action happens.
 This dramatically increases responsiveness while reducing (unnecessary) network roundtrips and bandwidth usage.
 Many standard vaadin components provide this exact behavior via `immediate=false`.